david-lev/pywa/docs/source/content/listeners/overview.rst

         )
         msg.reply(f"Your age is {age.text}.")

 In the example above, we added a button to the message that the user can press to cancel the listener.
-The listener will be canceled if the user sends a message that matches the filter `filters.callback_button & filters.matches("cancel")`.
+The listener will be canceled if the user sends a message that matches the filter ``filters.callback_button & filters.matches("cancel")``.

 Now - we actually need to know what happend with the listener.
-The `client.listen` uses exceptions to notify you about the listener status.
+The :meth:`~pywa.client.WhatsApp.listen` uses exceptions to notify you about the listener status.
 Let's see an example:

+Try-Except
+__________

 .. code-block:: python
+    :linenos:
+    :emphasize-lines: 9, 17, 19

     from pywa import WhatsApp, types, filters, listeners